 Your dermatologist may prescribe using topical retinoid ointments and creams to treat your condition.
 Retinoids exfoliate your skin and increase the rate of cell turnover.
-However, you need to follow it up with a good moisturizer as it can make your skin dry if not used properly.
+However, you need to use sunscreen as well as a good moisturizer as retinol can make your skin dry if not used properly.
 Consult a dermatologist before using retinoids.

 This is a procedure in which targeted ultrasound is used to tighten your skin.
-The ultrasound heats the supporting tissues right underneath your skin and breaks down a few cells, which, in turn, promotes collagen production.
-This procedure is used for the face and neck area.
+The ultrasound heats the supporting tissues right underneath your skin and breaks down cells, which, in turn, promotes collagen production.
+This procedure is used on the face and neck area.

 4. Skin Fillers

 Biostimulatory agents are injected into your skin to improve its texture and appearance.
-These agents promote collagen development and also help to reduce the development of crepey skin.
+These agents improve volume and promote collagen development to reduce the development of crepey skin.

-In this treatment, the lipids in your fat cells are frozen as a result of which they dissolve slowly.
+In this treatment, the lipids in your fat cells are frozen, which causes them to dissolve slowly.
 This procedure is performed when you have loose skin over excess fat.
-This tightens the skin and dissolves the fat under it.
+This can tighten the skin as it dissolves the fat under it.

 In case you want to try some products to get rid of crepey skin, here’s a list for you.

 Best Products For Crepey Skin